Reduction in Resource Utilization

 - Estimation of resources avoided with RPM

-- Validation of without RPM scenarios and resources use (Nephrologists expert in APD patient management [USA: 4, Germany: 2, Italy: 1])
+- Validation of without RPM scenarios and resources use (Nephrologists experienced in APD patient management [USA: 4, Germany: 2, Italy: 1])

 - Estimation of resources with RPM (Teams of 1 Nephrologist & 1 PD Nurse experienced in APD patient management [USA: 7, Germany: 3, Italy: 1])